Olaf Lange (basketball)

-Olaf Lange (born March 30, 1972) is an assistant coach for New York Liberty in the WNBA and for the Australian Opals National Team.
+Olaf Lange (born March 30, 1972) is an assistant coach for New York Liberty in the WNBA and head coach for the German national team.

 Lange has made many different stops during his coaching career in both the WNBA and EuroLeague.
 He's been an assistant coach in the WNBA for both the Chicago Sky and San Antonio Silver Stars.
 Lange has also experienced multiple head coaching positions with Ros Casares, Logan Thunder, and UMMC Ekaterinburg.
 Lange also has coached for the German, Russian, and currently the Australian Basketball National Teams.